 Probate Division

-Probate staff is prepared to set up an appointment with you once you have gathered the necessary information.
+A deputy clerk in the Probate Division is prepared to set up an appointment with you once you have gathered the necessary information.
 Please note that probate and/or qualification is not always necessary depending on how assets are held.
-See How to Schedule an Appointment for Probate above for full details on what is needed.
+Appointments are required due to the amount of time needed to confirm information regarding the estate, prepare documents and explain the process regarding settlements for any fiduciary appointed.
+Click to expand How to Schedule an Appointment for Probate above for full details on what is needed.

 The Probate Division also handles the qualification portion of the Appointment of Guardians and Conservators process.